openziti/ziti/doc/transwarp_b1/transwarp_b1.md

 We've pulled down peer data for `listenerConn_0.0.0.0-6262_13.211.35.123-53553_388949287`, `listener_0.0.0.0-6262_142707432`, and `dialerConn_[--]-53553_54.167.243.24-6262_389501639`, and those trees of files are located at `/home/michael/.fablab/instances/transwarp/forensics/1616440013148/logs`.

+If you're working with Transwarp and `westworld3` regularly, you'll want to invest in tooling to easily retrieve metrics snapshot trees for analysis with the Westworld Analyzer.
+Anytime we need to diagnose what's going on with Transwarp or `westworld3`, getting a metrics dataset will be the first requirement.

 Next, we'll make sure the analyzer is cleaned of previous analysis data:

 ```